Parklea

 Parklea is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Parklea has a high level of cultural diversity, with 44.7% of its population born overseas and 57.7% speaking a language other than English at home.
-Christianity is the predominant religion in Parklea, accounting for 41.7% of the population.
-Hinduism is notably overrepresented in Parklea compared to Greater Sydney, comprising 20.8% versus 20.2%.
+Parklea's population shows high cultural diversity, with 44.7% born overseas and 57.7% speaking a language other than English at home.
+Christianity is the predominant religion in Parklea, comprising 41.7% of its people.
+Hinduism is notably overrepresented, making up 20.8%, compared to Greater Sydney's average of 5.2%.

 Frequently Asked Questions - Diversity